 senses.
 We have worked hard to create a place that is grounding and comforting to anyone who needs a break from todays hectic

-We are celebrating our 28th year in business this September and owe it all to our wonderful friends, aka
+We are celebrating our 30th year in business this September and owe it all to our wonderful friends,

-customers.
-Each day we have the opportunity to meet people from all walks of life who are trying to find a more natural approach
+aka customers.
+Each day we have the opportunity to meet people from all walks of life who are trying to find a more natural

-to living.
-Whether its a remedy to a common complaint, or relief from a lifelong illness, we strive to give assistance to
+approach to living.
+Whether its a remedy to a common complaint, or relief from a lifelong illness, we strive to give assistance

-you take the time to accept the offer and have a seat to enjoy the treat of a home made cup of hibiscus tea and a windmill
+recommend you take the time to accept the offer and have a seat to enjoy the treat of a home made cup of hibiscus tea and

-have taken the time to unwind, browse the shop or come up to the counter and ask as many questions as you please.
-If we can
+you have taken the time to unwind, browse the shop or come up to the counter and ask as many questions as you please.

-offer our guidance to an ailment or issue, we will happily share any information we feel will be of assistance.
 If we

+can offer our guidance to an ailment or issue, we will happily share any information we feel will be of assistance.
+If

 Anneke Langendonk aka Mrs. Mango started the shop as a way to bring her families traditions of natural

 healing to the central Florida area in 1985.
 She was an immigrant from the Netherlands and came to this country in 1962 with